USEPA/e-manifest/docs/emanifest_book/src/Intro/the-manifest.md

 carry onboard with the transporter for DOT purposes.
 EPA established this procedure, in part, to ensure that each manifest has a unique identifying string called the Manifest Tracking Number (MTN) in box 4.

-All paper manifests that accompany waste that requires manifesting (whether the waste is federally regualted or state regualted in the generatoring or receiving state) must be submitted to the e-Manifest system by the designated receving facility.
+All paper manifests that accompany waste that requires manifesting (whether the waste is federally regulated or state regulated in the generating or receiving state) must be submitted to the e-Manifest system by the designated receiving facility.
 The Receiving facility is required to pay a fee, the amount depends on the submission type and the current e-Manifest fees.